Barry P. McDonald

-Professor McDonald teaches courses in constitutional Law, First Amendment law, comparative constitutional Law and copyright law.
-He is a recognized expert on constitutional law and the U.S. Supreme Court, and is frequently interviewed or writes in such major media outlets as The New York Times, the CBS Evening News, CNN, Fox News, National Public Radio and the Los Angeles Times.
-He is also a recognized scholar in the area of constitutional law, and particularly First Amendment law.
-Since joining the Pepperdine faculty in 2000, he has published several articles on the law governing freedom of expression and religion in such prominent journals as the Emory Law Journal, Illinois Law Review, Northwestern University Law Review, Notre Dame Law Review, Ohio State Law Journal and Washington & Lee Law Review.
-His current projects include a book on the U.S. Constitution entitled Our Dangerous Written Constitution.
+Professor McDonald teaches courses in constitutional Law, First Amendment law, comparative constitutional law, intellectual property law and contracts law.
+He is a recognized expert on constitutional law and the U.S. Supreme Court, and is frequently interviewed or writes in such major media outlets as The New York Times, The Washington Post, The CBS Evening News, CNN, Fox News, National Public Radio, and The Los Angeles Times.
+He is also a recognized scholar in the area of constitutional law and First Amendment law.
+Since joining the Pepperdine faculty in 2000, he has published numerous articles and essays in such prominent journals as the Emory Law Journal, Illinois Law Review, Northwestern University Law Review, Notre Dame Law Review, Ohio State Law Journal, and Washington & Lee Law Review.

-Professor McDonald graduated with honors from the Northwestern University School of Law.
-In law school, Professor McDonald received the Order of the Coif, the Arlyn Miner Legal Writing Award, and was an associate editor of the Northwestern Law Review.
-Upon graduation he clerked for the Honorable James K. Logan of the U.S. Court of Appeals for the Tenth Circuit, and then served as a law clerk to Chief Justice William H. Rehnquist during the 1989-90 Term of the Supreme Court of the United States.
-Prior to joining the faculty, Professor McDonald worked for the U.S. Department of State, the law firm of Gibson, Dunn & Crutcher, and as general counsel to two different technology companies.
+At Northwestern Law, Professor McDonald received the Order of the Coif, the Arlyn Miner Legal Writing Award, and was an associate editor of the Northwestern Law Review.
+After graduation, he clerked for the Chief Justice of the United States, William H. Rehnquist, during the 1989-90 Term of the Supreme Court, and before that the Honorable James K. Logan of the U.S. Court of Appeals for the Tenth Circuit.
+Following his clerkships, Professor McDonald worked for the U.S. Department of State, the law firm of Gibson, Dunn & Crutcher, and served as general counsel to two different technology companies.

-He is currently a member of the State Bar of California, the American Bar Association, and the American Association of Law Schools (AALS).
-Professor McDonald serves on the Scholarly Research Committee of the Southeastern Association of Law Schools (SEALS), and has also served as a SEALS scholarship mentor for junior faculty.
-Professor McDonald also serves on the Litigation Advisory Committee of the national board of the Presbyterian Church of the U.S.A.
-He formerly served as the 2008 Chairperson of the Mass Communications Law Section of the AALS.
+Professor McDonald is currently a member of the Bar of the Supreme Court of the United States, the State Bar of California, the American Bar Association, and the American Association of Law Schools (AALS).
+He also serves on the Scholarly Research Committee of the Southeastern Association of Law Schools (SEALS), and has served as a SEALS scholarship mentor for junior faculty.
+Professor McDonald is also a member of the Litigation Advisory Committee of the national board of the Presbyterian Church of the U.S.A.
+In 2008, he served as the 2008 Chairperson of the Mass Communications Law Section of the AALS, and continues to serve on the section's Executive Committee.

 Areas of Expertise